karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Fix(bounds): TS/lint in backward fallback sweep
+  - Track evolving `status` across iterations and compare (status === 'blackout' && newStatus === 'active') instead of using a fixed `statusNow`.
+Removes TS2367/no-unnecessary-condition and restores intended transition detection.

 - Perf(bounds): mirror candidate-filtered sweep for latest bound.
   While scanning backward and the cascade is blackout near the probe, jump only to the previous start of the top blackout and previous ends  of higher-priority actives; evaluate status just before the jump to detect the blackout→active transition (latest forward end).
 Fall back to fine-grained reverse sweep when needed.
 Behavior unchanged.
 - Perf(bounds): cheaper probe status